cloud-coder/cascon-2019-kubernetes-apimanager/03-scaling-in-kubernetes/readme.md

 # Lab 3 Scaling Microservices in Kubernetes
 In this lab, learn how to scale a microservice running in Kubernetes using replicas and how to safely roll up an update to the number of replicas.

 Deployments in Kubernetes can be horizontally scaled using replicas.
 A replica is a copy of a pod that contains a running service.
-To scale your Kubernetes application horizontally, create multiple replicas which ensure that multiple running copies of your application are available to handled increased workloads.
+To scale your Kubernetes application horizontally, create multiple replicas which ensure that multiple running copies of your application are available to handle increased workloads.

 ## Manual Scaling with Replicas

 By default when a deployment is created, a single pod is created.
 The deployment has a *replicaset* resource which manages the fact that a running single pod is needed.
-If the pod is terminated, the replicaset is responsible for trying to bring up another pod, and continues forever.
+If the pod is terminated, the replicaset is responsible for trying to bring up another pod, and continues to do this forever.
 The replicaset can be configured to specify multiple pods in order to handle greater loads (eg. more requests).
-This is known as
+This is known as Horizontal Scaling.
-Horizontal Scaling.

 <details>
 <summary>Instructions</summary>